dvidelabs/flatcc/doc/binary-format.md

 buffers, each buffer should start aligned to its own size starting at the size field, and should also be zero padded up to its own alignment.

+## Default Values and Deprecated Values

+A table can can omit storing any field that is not a required field.
+For strings, vectors and tables this result in returning a null value different from an empty value when reading the buffer.
+Struct fields not present in table are also returned as null.

+All fields that can return null do not have a default value.
+Other values, which are integers, floats and enumerations, can all have default values.
+The default value is returned if not found in the table.

+If a default value is not specified the default defaults to zero for the corresponding type.
+If an enumeration does not have a 0 value and no explicit default value, this is a schema error.

+When building a buffer the builder will compare a stored field to the known default value.
+If it matches the field will simple be skipped.
+Some builder API's makes it possible to force a default value to be stored and to check if a field is missing when reading the buffer.
+This can be used to handle NULL values differently from default or missing values.

+A deprecated field should be treated as not available, as in no way to read the value as opposed to returning a default value.
+If they for some reason are made accessible the verifier must also understand and verify these fields.

+Structs cannot have default values and cannot have deprecated fields in stadard FlatBuffers.
+FlatCC supports marking a struct field as deprecated.
+This implies the field will always be zeroed and with no trivial accessors.
+A struct can never change size without breaking support for schema evolution.

+FlatCC JSON parsers allow structs to only set some values.
+Remaining values will be implicitly zeroed.
+The C API for writing buffers do not have this concern because a struct can just be written as a C struct so there is no control over which fields a user choose to set or zero.
+However, structs should be zeroed and padded where data is not otherwise set.
+This makes it possible to hash and integrity check structs (though this is not an integral part of the format).

+## Schema Evolution

+A table has a known set of low-valued field identifiers.
+Any unused field id can be used in a future version.
+If a field (as is normal) is implicitly assigned an id, new fields can only be added at the end of the table.
+Internally this translates into new versions getting ever larger vtables.
+Note that vtables are only stored as large as needed for the actual content of table, so a rarely used new field will not cause vtables to grew when unused.

+Enumarations may not change values in future versions.
+Unions may only added new table names to the end of the union list.

+Structs cannot change size nor content.
+The cannot evolve.
+FlatCC permits deprecating fields which means old fields will be zeroed.

+Names can be changed to the extend it make sense to the applications already written around the schema.

+New types can be added.

+## Keys and Sorting

+Keys and sorting is a meta construct driven by the schema.
+The binary format has no special concept of keys and sorting and a vector can be sorted by one of several keys so it makes no sense to enforce a specific order.

+The basic FlatBuffers format only permit at most one key and generally sorts vectors by that key during buffer construction.
+FlatCC does not do this both because sorting is not practical while building the buffer and because FlatCC supports sorting by one of several keys.
+Thus, in general it is not safe to assume that a vector is sorted, but it can be sorted if needed.

 ## Size Limits